EmblaTech/spring-boot-rest/README.md

 If application started without any issues, then you may notice a message as "Started Application in x seconds" in the console.

 ## Test
-Now that the application is running, you can test it.
+Application is up and running now and you can start testing.
 You can use any REST client you wish.
-The following examples use the tool curl.
+The following examples use the "curl" tool.

 ### 1. Add user
     $ curl -X POST --header "Content-Type:application/json" --header 'Accept: application/json' -d '{ "name": "Robin", "age": 15 }' 'http://localhost:8090/users/'